Srivaithyanathan/Srivaithyanathan/README.md

 - 👋 Hi, I’m M Srivaithyanathan
-- 👀 I’m interested in ...AI&ML
+- 👀 I’m interested in ...Developing
 - 🌱 I’m currently learning B.Tech IT:second year
-- 💞️ I’m looking to collaborate on ...ML Research
+- 💞️ I’m looking to collaborate on ...Dev
 - 📫 Pursuing B.Tech IT in Sri Ramakrishna Engineering College
 - 😄 Pronouns:He
 - ⚡ Fun fact:Life goes as it comes